 In recent (as of February 2016) Microsoft SPUR agreements, Microsoft states that you must assign one license for each Virtual Core in each Virtual OSE, with a minimum of 4 licenses per OSE.
 In Compute Engine, a "Virtual OSE" is the equivalent of a VM Instance, and a Virtual Core is the equivalent of one Compute Engine vCPU.
 Therefore, if you are planning to run SQL Server on a Compute Engine instance with 4 or more vCPUs, you must assign a license for each vCPU.
 If you run on a 2-vCPU or smaller VM, you must still assign 4 VCore licenses.
 If you are using SQL Server Enterprise Edition, additional use rights might be available to you.
 For full details about your situation, consult the Microsoft Service Provider Use Rights document, SQL Server Licensing Guide published by Microsoft, or contact your Microsoft representative for assistance.

-For licensing information about other versions of Microsoft SQL Server, please contact us.
+For licensing information about other editions of Microsoft SQL Server, please contact us.

-Are you interested in running Microsoft Windows Server or Windows Server apps, such as SQL or SharePoint on GCP, and would like to have an GCP sales representative follow up with you about your IT project?
+Are you interested in running Microsoft Windows Server or Windows Server apps, such as SQL or SharePoint on Google Cloud, and would like to have an Google Cloud sales representative follow up with you about your IT project?
 Please contact us.